lolhop/ffmpeg-tools/README.md

 # FFmpeg Tools

-Another Another FFmpeg wrapper that allows you to do more things.
+Another FFmpeg wrapper that allows you to do more things.

 Compress videos, audio, and images.
 Change the speed of videos and audio.